galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 ### Trying to understand code

-yes... the endles click from function to function, from class to class {class="fragment"}
+yes... the endless click from function to function, from class to class {class="fragment"}

 --

 ### Trying to understand an unclear ticket

-yes... decoding what that person mean... {class="fragment"}
+yes... decoding what that person meant... {class="fragment"}

 --